okta/okta-oidc-js/packages/okta-react/README.md

 #### PKCE Example

 Assuming you have configured your application to allow the `Authorization code` grant type, simply pass `pkce=true` to the `Security` component.
-This will configure the auth object to perform PKCE flow for both login and token refresh.
+This will configure the `Auth` object to perform PKCE flow for both login and token refresh.

 ```typescript